Q: How big is Camelot overall?

 Q: Your math program is so individualized; it sounds like the kids are teaching themselves.

 A: Not at all.
 The one-on-one time a student has with the teacher is critical.
 It is instruction on exactly what that particular student needs at the time.
 But once the concept has been presented and all questions have been answered, a student needs to solve a number of problems independently to demonstrate mastery.

 Q: What kind of social life is available to students in a school as small as Camelot?

 In addition, Camelot offers a variety of overnight trips.
-During the 2005-2006 school year Camelot sponsored a trip to Italy as well as trips to Washington, DC. , Richmond, Monticello, and other destinations.
+During the 2015-2006 school year Camelot sponsored trips to Virginia, Costa Rica and China.